sfabricito/Basic-Porfolio/README.md

 # Basic-Porfolio made with HTML and CSS
 This is a simple project made with the basics technologies of web development.
+You can see it in this [link](https://sfabricito.github.io/Basic-Portfolio/)

 ## Some information

-### Who made this project?
+### Who I made this project?
 I am Fabricio Solis Alpizar, a Junior developer who is creating a portfolio to show his skills and this project is one of it.
 You can follow me to see future projects in [GitHub](https://github.com/sfabricito) or on my [Twitter](https://twitter.com/sfabricito) account.